LMSBioinformatics/mrclms.bioinfo.io/introToR_Day1.md

 ========================================================

-These named vectors maybe indexed a positions "name".
+These named vectors maybe indexed by a position's "name".

 ```r
 x[c("ICTEM","Wolfson")]